bekk/bekk-christmas/post/react/fancy-charts-with-victory.md

   there?
 You might begin by researching d3 since it's one of the most popular data viz libraries for javascript, but you quickly get overwhelmed by the myriads of customization options and the steep learning curve.
-You probably don't evenneed all the bells and whistles that come included with it.
+You probably don't even need all the bells and whistles that come included with it.
 My advice?
 Take a look at one of the slickest and most enjoyable charting libraries you're likely to come across this christmas - Victory.
 ---